k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 This reduces frictions while debugging and releases the user from doing the manual deployment upon each code change.

-The local deployment is performed on the delta changes and it depends on the changed project element, based on the following logic:
+Fabric performs local deployment according to the following logic:

 - If the Schema was changed, full deploy is performed.
 - If Java was changed, only Java resources and Broadway are deployed.